Do you know the connection between Ajanta and Ellora caves, the Mahabharata, the Mughal emperor Akbar and the coronavirus lockdown in India?

 While one may assume that the game of ludo is all about luck and no strategy, some believe that ludo does teach its players some important life lessons like

 Did you enjoy this story?
-Share with us your ludo game experiences in the comment section
+Share with us your ludo game experiences in the comment section.
+Also check out the post on the ancient games of India.

 If you enjoyed this story, you may also like: